fluid-music/cybr/README.md

 git submodule update --init --recursive
 ```

-To build cybr, use the open `cybr.jucer` using the [Projucer](https://juce.com/discover/projucer) and create an IDE project for your platform. `cybr.jucer` is supports the following development environments.
+To build `cybr`, open `cybr.jucer` using the [Projucer](https://juce.com/discover/projucer) and create an IDE project for your platform. `cybr.jucer` supports the following development environments:

 - Windows: Visual Studio
 - MacOS: XCode
 - Linux: Makefile

 Note that by default, `cybr.jucer` expects you to have a version of the Projucer compiled in GPL mode.
-If you downloaded the Projucer from the JUCE website, you may need to update `cybr.jucer` by removing `JUCER_ENABLE_GPL_MODE=1` from the "Preprocessor Definitions" field.
+If you downloaded the Projucer from the JUCE website, it will not be in GPL mode and you may need to update `cybr.jucer` by removing `JUCER_ENABLE_GPL_MODE=1` from the "Preprocessor Definitions" textbox.

-### Building for MacOS and Windows

-**Add**

 ### Building in Linux